 As you prepare for the SAT this year (in 2024, the Digital SAT will be very different), it’s helpful to understand how the test works so you can focus and improve your score (and scholarship opportunities).
 This blog is a deep dive into the SAT sections, questions, and timings.

 What are the SAT Sections?

-There are four sections on the SAT covering three different subjects.
-In total, there are 154 questions.
+The SAT has four sections covering three different subjects, with 154 questions total.
 The entire test takes 3 hours, not including the ten-minute break after Reading or the five-minute break after the first Math section.

 The Reading Comprehension section provides 65 minutes to answer 52 questions.
 That averages out to 75 seconds to answer each question.

 This section includes five reading passages, each with 10 or 11 questions.
 According to the SAT, the passages include content from U.S. and world literature, history/social studies, and science.
 Students will also be asked “best-evidence” question pairs where you will find the sentence(s) in the passage that supports your answer to a previous question.

 One of the passages on the Reading test includes a pair of related passages, with some questions comparing and contrasting the two.
 Two of the passages also include informational graphics that will be referenced in the questions.

 Writing & Language Test

 The Writing & Language test provides 35 minutes to answer 44 questions.
 That means students have roughly 48 seconds for each question.

 This test includes four passages, each with 11 questions.
 These four essays include nonfiction narratives, arguments, and informative/explanatory texts.
 These passages cover anything from career-related topics and humanities to history/social studies and science.
 Like the Reading test, typically two of these passages include informational graphics.
 While the Reading test focuses on analysis of the passage, the Writing & Language test focuses on the structure of the passage, grammar, and punctuation.